edrynkin/empirical-io/README.md

 This repository is meant to host the Python code that we write to replicate these papers.

-**Contributors:** Evgeni Drynkin, Marat Salikhov, Denis Shishkin, Anna Trubnikova.
+**Contributors:** Evgeni Drynkin, Marat Salikhov, Ksenia Shakhgildyan, Denis Shishkin, Anna Trubnikova.

 A tentative plan: